-The project began in May 2019 and will run for 12 months.
-Crucial to this project are the EPA's partners, including a range of Blue Mountains community groups and volunteers, the Department of Planning, Industry and Environment (DPIE), Blue Mountains City and Lithgow councils, Doctors for the Environment, Western Sydney University and the Nepean Blue Mountains Local Health District.
+The 12-month project began in May 2019.
+Crucial to the project were the EPA's partners, including a range of Blue Mountains community groups and volunteers, the Department of Planning, Industry and Environment (DPIE), Blue Mountains City and Lithgow councils, Doctors for the Environment, Western Sydney University and the Nepean Blue Mountains Local Health District.

-Air Watch includes one temporary air quality monitoring station in Katoomba which measures particles (PM10 and PM2.5), sulfur dioxide, carbon monoxide, ozone, oxides of nitrogen, visibility and meteorology.
+Air Watch included one temporary air quality monitoring station in Katoomba which measured particles (PM10 and PM2.5), sulfur dioxide, carbon monoxide, ozone, oxides of nitrogen, visibility and meteorology.

-Twelve KOALA (Knowing Our Ambient Local Air) air quality sensors complement the air quality station.
-The 12 sensors are installed in Katoomba, Springwood, Wentworth Falls (Boddington Hill) and Lithgow to measure particles (PM10 and PM2.5) and carbon monoxide.
-Local businesses, schools and volunteers are hosting and helping to maintain the KOALA sensors throughout the project.
+Twelve KOALA (Knowing Our Ambient Local Air) low cost air quality sensors complemented the air quality station.
+The 12 sensors were installed in Katoomba, Springwood, Wentworth Falls (Boddington Hill) and Lithgow to measure particles (PM10 and PM2.5) and carbon monoxide.
+Local businesses, schools and volunteers hosted and helped to maintain the KOALA sensors throughout the project.

-Data from the Katoomba air quality monitoring station is available in near real-time on the DPIE website.
-You can search and download data for particles (PM10 and PM2.5), sulfur dioxide, carbon monoxide, ozone, oxides of nitrogen, visibility and weather through the DPIE website.
-It should be noted that the data on the DPIE website is shown with the averaging period that is consistent with the national standards, for example particles are shown as rolling 24-hour averages.
+Data from the Katoomba air quality monitoring station was available in near real-time during the project.
+Details of the Katoomba air quality monitoring station is on the DPIE website.
+You can still search and download data collected during the project for particles (PM10 and PM2.5), sulfur dioxide, carbon monoxide, ozone, oxides of nitrogen, visibility and weather through the DPIE website.

 We can all help improve local air quality